heinerbehrends/heinerbehrends/README.md

   - React Native
   - TypeScript
   - Unit test with Jest and react-testing-library and mock service worker
-  - Integration and end-to-end testing with Cypress
+  - Integration and end-to-end testing with Playwright
   - serverless backend and database services
-  - basic backend skills
+  - Backend skills
   - writing code that's well structured and easy to understand
   - designing beautiful websites
 - ⚽🚲🧘‍♂️ Sports lover